ShipChain/smart-contracts/README.md

 solhint`, to prevent the linter breaking your build in circleci build.
 Or, if you lint in your mind, skip this step. : )

+If you need to test with a single test file, you can do that by `bin/truffle test test/TEST_FILE_NAME.js`

 ## Documentation

 [Mermaid](https://mermaidjs.github.io/) charts in development in `truffle/LoadContract.html`.